pine64/website/content/documentation/PineTab2/Software/Tutorials_and_FAQ.md

 Turn off your PineTab2 by holding the power button for around five seconds.
 Then grab your debug adapter, make sure the Maskrom switch is in the "ON" position, plug it into your PineTab2 and plug a USB-C cable into the top port and into your computer.

-Check that your PineTab2 is in Maskrom mode by typing `lsusb` into a terminal.
+Check that your device is in Maskrom mode by typing `lsusb` into a terminal.
 If it displays `Fuzhou Rockchip Electronics Company Device` then it has successfully entered Maskrom mode.

 **Troubleshooting**
 * If you only see `QinHeng Electronics USB Serial` (UART) either try switching USB-C ports on the adapter or plugging in both adapter ports into your computer.